-Summertime in Matsuyama is just as insufferable as Tokyo, so start your visit by heading up to Matsuyama Castle.
-It’s one of Japan’s 12 “original castles,” surviving post-feudal era and incredibly preserved.
+Matsuyama is just as insufferable as Tokyo in the summer months, so if you plan a trip while it’s hot start your visit by heading up to Matsuyama Castle.
+It’s one of Japan’s 12 “original castles,” surviving the post-feudal era and incredibly preserved.
 What makes this castle all the more special is its location high atop of Mount Katsuyama.
 To reach it, you must walk up a steep winding path, though most opt for the gondola or chair lift (¥510 round-trip).
-Reaching the castle entrance, visitors are gifted with a fantastic panoramic view of Matsuyama city and the Seto Inland sea.
+Reaching the castle entrance, visitors are gifted with a fantastic panoramic view of Matsuyama City and the Seto Inland Sea.
 While this may be enough for some, a stroll through the castle (¥510) offers historical insight and a peek into feudal life.

 At this point, it’s a good time for a snack.
 Matsuyama and the general Ehime area are known for their citrus fruit, notably oranges and lemons.
 For a taste of this, head to the Dogo shopping arcade.
 Among the other shoppers clad in yukata, which are summer versions of kimono, scout out Dogo Tamaya.
 This souvenir shop is famous for its rice balls infused with mikan, or mandarins.
 Selling at a pricey ¥460 a pop, they’ve been featured on news shows and tasted by numerous Japanese celebrities.